Rawang, Selangor

+Rawang used to be the capital of Gombak District until it was moved to Bandar Baru Selayang in 1997.

 History

+Early history

-Rawang was founded in the early-19th century and was one of Kuala Lumpur earliest satellite towns.
+Rawang was founded in the early 19th century and was one of Kuala Lumpur earliest satellite towns.
 During the initial tin mining growth of Kuala Lumpur, many tin mines were explored and opened north of Kuala Lumpur, starting initially at the Ulu Kelang area and gradually moving northwards past Selayang and towards Rawang.
+APMC's Rawang's cement plant was the nation's first and oldest cement plant had taken over from the tin mine dredges in the 1950s when they moved onward to Batang Berjuntai.
+The unused open-cast tin mines made way for the limestone quarry in 1976.

 The earliest estimates of Rawang's founding date back to 1825.
 It was the second area in Selangor to be explored for tin mining.
-The tin mining industry in Rawang developed concurrently at around the same time as the larger tin mines Perak.
+The tin mining industry in Rawang developed concurrently at around the same time as the larger tin mines in Perak.

 During the Selangor Civil War of the 1860s and 1870s, Yap Ah Loy's gangs who were aligned with Tengku Kudin repelled Syed Mashor's troops away from Kuala Lumpur and pushed them further north.
 During the Battle of Rawang in 1871, Syed Mashor's followers and Chinese gangs loyal to him (led by Chong Chong) ended up being pushed up towards Serendah and Kuala Kubu Bharu, with Yap Ah Loy's men (led by Chung Piang) holding their ground at Rawang.
-Thus, Rawang became an unofficial boundary of Tengku Kudin's dominance at the northern Klang Valley during the war.
+Thus, Rawang became an unofficial boundary of Tengku Kudin's dominance in the northern Klang Valley during the war.

 In 1894, the first electric generator in British Malaya was installed in Rawang to support the mining industry, making Rawang the first location to be electrified in Malaysia.
 Numerous electrified tin mines were operated by Loke Yew and K. Thamboosamy Pillay, who both contributed significantly to the growth of Rawang.
 With Rawang being the first town in Malaya to utilize electricity for tin mining, it was also the first town to have electric street lights, and the Rawang Railway Station was the first railway station in Malaya that had an electricity supply to power the lamps and fans.

 When World War II struck, Rawang fell to the Japanese invasion, and the tin mining sector rapidly deteriorated.
 After the war, the Rawang New Village (one such is now known as Kampung Sungai Terentang) was established by the British in 1951 during the Emergency.
 By this time, the Chinese population of Rawang also had a sizable percentage of Cantonese in addition to the Hakkas and Hokkiens.

+In its early days, Rawang was known primarily for its tin mining industry, making it one of the earliest mining areas in Malaysia.
+However, after the tin industry declined in the mid-20th century, the town transitioned to rubber and palm oil plantations.
+By the 1970s, private companies had established vast palm oil estates, and Rawang began to diversify economically.